Category Managers. The kind of people the world needs more of.

 Sometimes being in Category Management might feel like being a United Nations peacekeeper, a global summit negotiator, or like you dropped into an episode of Game of Thrones.
-(We have a whole booklet of cartoons about life as a Category Manager!)

 “Category” is one of those few parts of consumer goods life where it’s our job to bridge the divides, bring people together and align different objectives.

 1. Retailer vs Supplier

 First, I could be talking here about where the world of the retailer and the supplier collide.

 The Retailer cares about winning market share through shopper footfall and basket spend – i.e. winning the total basket (see here some of the metrics that measure traffic driving).

 The Supplier wants to sell more of their brand versus the competitors.

 The point of common interest is category performance (see how we measure performance).
 But far too often the latter gets forgotten and negotiations swing to the win-lose.

 Second, I could be talking about the worlds of the Buyer and NAM.